MichaelCurrin/jekyll-blog-demo/README.md

 ### Simple site

-The simplest Jekyll site with theme would be as follows:
+A basic Jekyll site with theme can be made using files as follows:

-- **index.md**
+- **index.md** - The website homepage, including which layout to use and some body content.
     ```
     ---
     layout: home